radius-project/docs/docs/content/author-apps/inner-loop/dev-environments/_index.md

 ### Deploy Azure resources

 If you configure the optional [Azure provider]({{< ref providers >}}) you can include Azure resources in your application, which will be deployed to the subscription and resource group you specify.
-This allows you to run your services locally while connnecting to cloud resources.
+This allows you to run your services locally while connecting to cloud resources.

 ## Try a local environment